EDJNet/streetnamer/README.md

 under the confusing label of “highway”.
 Within this package, the generic word used in function and documentation will be “streets”, as the package is expected to be used chiefly in reference to urban centres.

+This package relies on different packages and data sources, hence mantaining full consistency in naming of data columns is not always straightforward.

+As a rule, the following column naming conventions should be found across outputs from this package:

+-   `street_name`: full street name, as it appears on OpenStreetMap (legacy, possibly still found, was `name`)
+-   `named_after_id`: Wikidata identifier of the person or entity to which a street has been named after (legacy, inconsistently, `id` or `wikidata_id`)

 ## Contributing